Please help- I’m feeling very discouraged!

 - I seem to have breakouts throughout the month, but yes it does get worse, at times, 1 week or so prior to and during my period.

-– I have been taking Loestrin24Fe for several years now, the name is now Minastrin, but contains the same ingredients.
+- Been taking Loestrin24Fe for several years now, the name is now Minastrin but contains the same ingredients.
 I take Ibuprofen as needed for headaches, not more than once per week.
-No other meds besides Zinc and a multi vitamin every now and then.
+No other meds besides Zinc and a multivitamin every now and then.

-– I am allergic to Benzoyl Peroxide, doxycycline, and potentially PCN.
+- Allergic to Benzoyl Peroxide, doxycycline, and potentially PCN.
 I have never had any other allergies or sensitivities besides a little more sensitive to bug bites and the occasional grass or shrubs outside.

-– I have always been fairly high strung.
+- Being fairly high strung is the norm for me.
 I worry more than the average person and tend to have higher stress levels.

 So I just hope there may be other answers for my pimples!

-I hope what’s happening is normal and you have good news for me, I need a pick-me-up if anything in reply- LOL.
+I hope what’s happening is normal and you have good news for me.
 I am going to a few weddings in the next 2 weeks or so and I hope it doesn’t get any worse.
-I know I need patience, and I’m trying to have it, but I just need to hear it from you I think.
+Patience is something I’m working on, but I think I just need to hear it from you.

 So I’ve got some answers for you!